corda/corda-docs-portal/content/en/docs/corda-os/1.0/api-vault-query.md

 ## Other use case scenarios

-For advanced use cases that require sophisticated pagination, sorting, grouping, and aggregation functions, it is recommended that the CorDapp developer utilise one of the many proven frameworks that ship with this capability out of the box.
-Namely, implementations of JPQL (JPA Query Language) such as **Hibernate** for advanced SQL access, and **Spring Data** for advanced pagination and ordering constructs.
+For advanced use cases that require sophisticated pagination, sorting, grouping, and aggregation functions, it is recommended that the CorDapp developer utilise one of the many proven frameworks that ship with this capability out of the box, namely, implementations of JPQL (JPA Query Language) such as **Hibernate** for advanced SQL access, and **Spring Data** for advanced pagination and ordering constructs.

 The Corda Tutorials provide examples satisfying these additional Use Cases: